Anne Wolseley Calvert

 Age markings, eyebrows, eyelashes, and hair were added to complete the likeness.

-Copyright© John T. Marck.
+Copyright © 1990-2022 by John T. Marck.
 All Rights Reserved.
 This article and their accompanying pictures, photographs, and line art, may not be resold, reprinted, or redistributed for compensation of any kind without prior written permission from the author.
 From Maryland The Seventh State A History, by John T. Marck.
 Copyright © John T. Marck, All Rights Reserved.
 Photograph by John T. Marck, unauthorized reproduction is prohibited.